ps-tuebingen-courses/pl1-lecture-notes/src/10-mutation/mutation.md

 Insight:
 We must pass the current store in to evaluate every expression and pass the possibly updated store out after the evaluation.
-This is called _store-passing style:.
+This is called _store-passing style_.
 Consequently, we have to update the type of our evaluator.

 ```scala mdoc